aaronwubuilds/AaronWuBuilds.github.io/content/posts/2026-01-09-race-condition-en.md

 In the next post, we will discuss: **The risks of data persistence, and why we still need traditional databases.**

 👇 **Want to see how I implement this anti-overselling system?**
-I am Aaron, a software engineer based in the US.
-I am currently turning this architecture into a simple open-source project called **"FlashForm"** for reference.
+I'm Aaron, a software engineer designing systems.
+I'm turning this architecture into a simple open-source project called **"FlashForm"** for reference.
 If you enjoy these kinds of architectural notes that solve real business problems, feel free to follow and subscribe.

 #SystemDesign #Startup #RaceCondition #Backend #AaronWuBuilds